signal18/replication-manager/README.md

   * Elect a new master (usually the most up to date, but it could also be a designated candidate)
   * Put down the IP address on master by calling an optional script
   * Reject writes on master by calling FLUSH TABLES WITH READ LOCK
+  * Reject writes on master by setting READ_ONLY FLAG
+  * Reject writes on master by decreasing MAX_CONNECTIONS
-  * Kill long running threads on master if any remaining
+  * Kill prnding connections on master if any remaining
   * Watching for all slaves to catch up to the current GTID position
   * Promote the candidate slave to be a new master
   * Put up the IP address on new master by calling an optional script
   * Switch other slaves and old master to be slaves of the new master and set them as read-only

+If **replication-manager** is used as an arbitrator it need to drive a proxy that route the database traffic to the leader database node (aka the MASTER).

+- The usage of a layer 7 proxy as MariaDB MaxScale that can transparently follow a newly elected topology.

+- Enable monitor less proxies, **replication-manager**  can call scripts with topology parameters to delegate the new configuration of the leader route.
+A common scenrio is an VRRP Actif Passif HaProxy sharing configuration via a network disk with the **replication-manager** scripts

+- Use **replication-manager** as an API component of a group communication cluster.
+MRM can be call as a corossync ressource that move along side a VIP, the monitoring of the cluster is in this case already in charge of the GCC

+## ADVANTAGES

+A **replication-manager** Leader Election Cluster is best to use in such scenario:

+   * Node diss fonctionning do not impact the Availlability and Performance
+   * Node heterogenous in configuration and ressources do not impact the Availlability and Performance
+   * Leader Pick Performance is not impacted by the data replication
+   * Read scalability do not impact write scalability
+   * Network inter connect quality fluctuation
+   * Can benefit human expertise on false positive failure detection

+This is achive via folowing drawback:

+   * Over loading the leader can lead to data lost during failover
+   * Replicat READ is eventualy consistant
+   * ACID can be preserve via route to leader always
+   * Replicat READ can be quaranty COMMITED READ under monitoring of semiync no slave behind status

+The history of MariaDB replicaton as reach a point that replication can almost in any case catch with the master.
+It can be ensure using new features like Group Commit improvement, optimistic in order parrallel replication and semi syncrhonus replication.

+Giving the available hardware to ensure that, a synchronus cluster and an asynchonus cluster will always deliver.
+But Leader Asyncronus Cluster can garanty continuity of service at close to zero cost for the leader under no data lost SLA.

-## EXAMPLES
+## PROCEDURAL COMMAND LINE EXAMPLES

-Start mariadb-repmgr in switchover interactive mode with master host db1 and slaves db2 and db3:
+Run replication-manager for a switchover interactive mode with master host db1 and slaves db2 and db3:

-`mariadb-repmgr --hosts=db1,db2,db3 --user=root --rpluser=replicator --interactive --switchover=keep`
+`replication-manager --hosts=db1,db2,db3 --user=root --rpluser=replicator --interactive --switchover=keep`

-Start mariadb-repmgr in interactive failover mode using full host and port syntax, using root login for management and repl login for replication switchover, with failover scripts and added verbosity.
+Run replication-manager for a failover in interactive mode using full host and port syntax, using root login for management and repl login for replication switchover, with failover scripts and added verbosity.
 Accept a maximum slave delay of 15 seconds before performing switchover:

-`mariadb-repmgr --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass --pre-failover-script="/usr/local/bin/vipdown.sh" -post-failover-script="/usr/local/bin/vipup.sh" --verbose --maxdelay 15 --failover=monitor`
+`replication-manager --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass --pre-failover-script="/usr/local/bin/vipdown.sh" -post-failover-script="/usr/local/bin/vipup.sh" --verbose --maxdelay 15 --failover=monitor`

-Failover non-interactively a dead master (similar setup as above):
+Run replication-manager for a failover non-interactively of a dead master (similar setup as above):

-`mariadb-repmgr --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass --pre-failover-script="/usr/local/bin/vipdown.sh" --post-failover-script="/usr/local/bin/vipup.sh" --failover=force --interactive=false`
+`replication-manager --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass --pre-failover-script="/usr/local/bin/vipdown.sh" --post-failover-script="/usr/local/bin/vipup.sh" --failover=force --interactive=false`

+## MONITORING

+Start replication-manager in terminal to monitor the cluster

+`replication-manager monitor --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass`

+Start replication-manager in background to monitor the cluster

+`replication-manager monitor --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass --daemon`

 ## OPTIONS

+At a minimum, required options are: a list of hosts (replication-manager can autodetect topologies), user with privileges (ALL), and replication user (with REPLICATION SLAVE privileges)

   * --autorejoin `bool`